Alley-oop: Etymology

 The term "alley-oop" is derived from the French term allez hop!, the cry of a circus acrobat about to leap.

 The term “Alley Oop” was first popularized in the United States in 1932 as the name of a syndicated comic strip created by cartoonist V. T. Hamlin.

 In sports, the term "alley-oop" first appeared in the 1950s by the San Francisco 49ers of the NFL to describe a high arcing pass from quarterback Y. A. Tittle to wide receiver R.C.
 Owens, who would outleap smaller cornerbacks for touchdown receptions.
 "The Catch", the Dwight Clark touchdown reception from Joe Montana by which the 49ers gained entry into their first Super Bowl, was also an "alley-oop" pass.
 The term later became better known from its use in basketball.

 History

 In the 1950s, some players began grabbing balls in mid-air and then dunking.
 K. C. Jones and Bill Russell teamed up to perform the alley-oop several times while at the University of San Francisco in the mid-1950s.

 In addition, Bill Russell, Wilt Chamberlain at the University of Kansas and 'Jumping' Johnny Green at Michigan State University would frequently grab errant shots by teammates and dunk them.
 This resulted in a tightening in the enforcement of offensive goaltending rules in NCAA and NBA basketball in the late 1950s.

-The Phillips 66ers of the National Industrial Basketball League had an alley-oop play in its playbook where Charlie Bowerman would pass the ball to Don Kojis.
-Kojis played two seasons for the 66ers between 1961 and 1963 making that the time period when the play was executed.